roosterMAP/notes/blackhole.md

 v = \sqrt{\frac{2GM}{r}}
 $$

-Setting the escape velocity to the speed of light we get:
+Setting the escape velocity to the speed of light $c$ we get:

 $$
 c = \sqrt{\frac{2GM}{r}}
 $$

-Btw, the speed of light was first estimated by Ole Romer in 1676 by measuring the timing of Io's eclipses given Earth's position relative to Jupiter.
-He measured approximately 226,663 km/s which is about %75 of our modern measurment.

-Solving for r gives
+Solving for $r$ gives

 $$
 r = \frac{2GM}{c^2}